Blueberry Buttermilk Cake

 - Transfer the batter to the prepared baking dish and spread evenly in the pan.
 Sprinkle the blueberries and then the coarse sugar evenly over the top of the batter.

-*For a dairy-free option!
-Use ¼ cup solid state coconut oil in place of the butter.
+*To keep this dairy free - use ¼ cup solid state coconut oil in place of the butter.
 You want the coconut oil to be softened, but not melted.
 During the summer, my coconut oil is already soft due to the heat, so I just use it straight out of the jar.
-But if your house is cold and the oil is completely hard – just pop in the microwave for about 5 to 10 seconds to soften slightly (but don’t melt it!!
-The time may vary in your microwave!).
-Beat with the sugar and zest as directed in the recipe – it won’t be light and fluffy as it would be with butter in terms of appearance at this step, but just beat as directed for the 2 minutes and proceed with the recipe.
-It works beautifully in the final cake!
+But if your house is cold and the oil is completely hard - just pop in the microwave for about 5 to 10 seconds to soften slightly (but don’t melt it!
+The time may vary in your microwave.).
+Beat with the sugar and zest as directed in the recipe - it won’t be light and fluffy as it would be with butter in terms of appearance at this step, but just beat as directed for the 2 minutes and proceed with the recipe.
+It works beautifully in the final cake.

-**For a dairy-free buttermilk option!
-Mix together 1 (14 ounce) can light coconut milk (shake it up well first!) and 2 tablespoons white distilled vinegar in a small bowl.
+**To keep this dairy free - make a dairy-free buttermilk!
+Mix together 1 (14 ounce) can light coconut milk (shake it up well first) and 2 tablespoons white distilled vinegar in a small bowl.
 Let the mixture sit for 10 minutes, then use as desired (you’ll only need some for this cake).
-You can store the “buttermilk” in an airtight container in the fridge for up to one week!
+You can store the “buttermilk” in an airtight container in the fridge for up to one week.

 Nutrition Information:Yield: 9 Serving Size: 1

 Amount Per Serving: Calories: 182 Total Fat: 6g Saturated Fat: 3g Trans Fat: 0g Unsaturated Fat: 2g Cholesterol: 35mg Sodium: 191mg Carbohydrates: 30g Fiber: 1g Sugar: 19g Protein: 3g